LeoGaller/leogaller.github.io/_posts/2022-09-01-spark-tuning.markdown

 ## Defining the problems
 1. **Data Skew**: <br>
   ![Data Skew]({{site.url}}/images/data-skew.png "The statistical definition")<br>
-In Statistical terms a data skewing is refered to the value distribution that is or become uneven, as can be seen in the first iamge.
+In Statistical terms a data skewing is refered to the value distribution that is or become uneven, as can be seen in the first image.
 Data skewing in computational systems for data processing normally is caused by transformations applied to the data.
 Some of these trasnformations are *Join, groupBy* and *orderBy*.<br><br>
     ![Data Skew in Spark]({{site.url}}/images/skew-park.png "Visual reference of skewness of data in Sparks")<br>
 This situation often happens when you are trying to join tables that are not well distributed in the nodes of the cluster, this can make some partitions to become much higher than the others causing spark not to properly process the data in parallel.